EUROPEHEART CAVALIER KING CHARLES SPANIELS

 Q: How do I choose the vet?

-A: Ask your friends, a groomer or a breeder...Remember: vets are not equal and they certainly don't charge equally.
+A: Ask your friends, a groomer, or a breeder...Remember: vets are not equal and they certainly don't charge equally.
 Many times they are more concerned about their bank account than the health of your pet.
-If you are a concern, get a second opinion.
+If you are concerned, get a second opinion.

 Q: What size of the crate should we get for our puppy?

 A: Get the size of the crate big enough to fit the adult Cavalier - app.
-36" L, 21" W, and 26" H. It is a good idea to get a small enclosure, playpen (like fencing) as well - if you don't have any other safe place for your puppy when you are not home, or for night time.
+36" L, 21" W, and 26" H. It is a good idea to get a small enclosure, playpen (like fencing) as well - if you don't have any other safe place for your puppy when you are not home, or for nighttime.
 Inside the enclosure you need to place a dish for water, which should be available all the time, then you can place the crate there (that would be a place for the puppy to sleep).
 Never leave the puppy in the crate with the door closed overnight.
 In that playpen will be also the place where the puppy can do its "business" and not make a "mess" in the crate.
+You can also get a "Potty Patch" for your puppy.
+See the picture:

 Q: Can you explain the cost of the puppy?